saifkhan179/MyRepo/advanced-ansible-playbooks.md

 An inventory file is a list of managed nodes which are also called "hosts".
 Ansible is not installed on managed nodes.

-**Step 1.** In the terminal of Ansible Control Machine (where ansible is installed), enter the command
+**Step 1.** In the terminal of Ansible Control Machine (where ansible is installed), enter the command:
 ```
 ssh-keygen
 ```